How much does an assisted reproduction treatment cost?

 There is no flawless method to choose a baby's gender.
 However, success rates of sperm separation methods in which sperm containing X chromosomes are separated from those containing Y chromosomes are up to 93 percent for girls and 83 percent if you want to have a boy.

-In accordance with our ethics policies, at Ingenes we practice gender selection to prevent transmission of gender-related congenital diseases or family balancing when all of the patient’s children have the same gender, through our proprietary technique Eligender, as well as PGD.
+In accordance with our ethics policies, at Ingenes we practice gender selection to prevent transmission of gender-related congenital diseases or family balancing when all of the patient’s children have the same gender, through our proprietary technique Eligender, as well as PGT-A.

 How much time you should consider in a visit to our center?